Motiva-AI/stepwise/README.md

 ### Built-In Interceptors

-#### send-heartbeat-interceptor
+#### send-heartbeat-every-n-seconds-interceptor

+A `stepwise.interceptors/send-heartbeat-every-n-seconds-interceptor` is
-A `stepwise.interceptors/send-heartbeat-interceptor` is provided for use with the `:heartbeat-seconds` task setting.
+provided for use with the `:heartbeat-seconds` task setting.
 For example,

 ```clojure
 (stepwise/ensure-state-machine :adder